byterubpay/byterub-site/_posts/2019-09-02-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-09-02.md

 **\<sarang>** Happy Monday to all others
 **\<sarang>** Let's do our ROUNDTABLE
 **\<sarang>** suraeNoether: care to go first?
 **\<suraeNoether>** sure.
-This past week i've been coding my economarkov chain simulating a fake Monero economy to apply matching to. this is slow-going, but steady progress. in addition to that, I started reading 3 separate papers for a new-ish idea...
+This past week i've been coding my economarkov chain simulating a fake ByteRub economy to apply matching to. this is slow-going, but steady progress. in addition to that, I started reading 3 separate papers for a new-ish idea...
 **\<suraeNoether>** https://eprint.iacr.org/2016/583.pdf , https://www.microsoft.com/en-us/research/wp-content/uploads/2008/02/tcc2008.pdf , and https://link.springer.com/chapter/10.1007/3-540-36413-7\_20
 **\<suraeNoether>** the idea is new-ish to me but not the e-cash community, which is to demonstrate not a valid signature on a public message m, but \*knowledge of\* a valid signature on a public message m, without revealing the signature information like signer
 **\<suraeNoether>** that 583 paper presents a trustless way of doing so with hash functions that can be described with a boolean circuit, and presents zk proofs of knowledge of RSA, DSA, and ECDSA signatures